Want the latest info? CLICK HERE to see the Top 100 Highest-Paid Athlete Endorsers of 2015.

 Yearly Endorsements: $3,500,000

 Ovechkin is one of the best players in the game as evidenced by his three NHL MVP awards.
 The Russian is an official ambassador for this year’s Olympics being played in his home country.
 He has endorsements with Nike, Bauer, Gatorade and Kraft.
 Coca-Cola and Gillette featured him in Olympic ads as well.

 1. Sidney Crosby | Pittsburgh Penguins | Center

 “Sid the Kid” is the face of the NHL and the most marketable player in the league.
 His endorsement with Reebok is the largest endorsement deal for any hockey player.
 Crosby also has endorsements with Gatorade, Bell, Sport Chek, Frameworth and Tim Horton’s.
 If he can somehow top this performance, more deals may come his way.

 Are you ready to create an athlete endorsement featuring a hockey star or maybe an athlete from another sport?
 Excellent!
 We can help.
-Head over to opendorse and sign up (it’s free) so you can put the power of an athlete endorsement to work for your business today.
+Get customized pricing for an NHL athlete in your next campaign here (no obligation) so you can put the power of an athlete endorsement to work for your business today.